10thdegree/rethink-scala/functional_specs.md

     agencyFees("display").percentileMonth(sumMonth(impressions)) * sumMonth(spend))
 ```

+Based on user permissions, different reports should be visible to the user.

-Based on user permissions, fields in the report should be hidden/shown; this allows administrators to view reports with and without the agency/serving fees included, but for clients, to only show them included.
+Also, it may be desirable, based on user permissions, for fields in the report to be hidden/shown; this allows administrators to view reports with and without the agency/serving fees included, but for clients, to only show them included.

+There must be a way to specify the formatting for fields, so that money can be formatted as money, whole numbers without decimal places, and fractional numbers with them (and with a configurable amount of precision).

 ### Viewing Reports